-Agencies may undertake emergency procurement of supplies, materials and equipment spare parts when there is an unforeseen contingency requiring immediate purchase subject to the conditions prescribed under RA.
+Agencies may undertake emergency procurement of supplies, materials and equipment spare parts when there is an unforeseen contingency requiring immediate purchase subject to the conditions prescribed under R.A.
 No. 9184, its IRR and GPPB guidelines.

 - Sec.
-24. Implementation of Infrastructure Projects.
-The following requirements shall be observed in the implementation of infrastructure projects: - (a) The location, areas or sites of all infrastructure projects are not included in the critical geo-hazard areas or no build zones identified by the Wines and Geo-Sciences Bureau (MGB); - (b) The standards of construction, rehabilitation, improvement or repair of all infrastructure projects in all areas and zones are consistent with the rules determined by the DPWH, in coordination with the MGB.
-The standards must include resilience to earthquake, typhoons, flood and other extreme weather events; and - (c) The planning and construction of all infrastructure projects to be implemented within the National Integrated Protected Areas System (NIPAS) are done in a way that eliminates or minimizes the risk of biodiversity loss while the specifications thereon are in accordance with those determined by the DPWH, in coordination with the DENR.
-Najor infrastructure projects may only be undertaken in said areas if intended to enhance biodiversity.

-- Sec.
-25. Installation of Rainwater Collection System.
-As an adaptation measure to combat climate change and to ensure sufficient water supply, public markets, school sites and government buildings and sites should have rainwater collection system (RWCS), which shall be in accordance with the prescribed design of DPWH: PROVIDED, That no RWCS shall be constructed in private lots, market places that are privately owned, or market in public lots but managed by private entities. - Sec.
-26. Nulti-year Projects.
-The DBM shall identify the requirements and/or prescribe guidelines before departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may enter into multi-year projects.
-This includes the issuance of a MYOA prior to the procurement of multi-year projects.
-The DBM, in setting the requirements for the issuance of a MYOA, shall consider the types of multi-year projects if these are capital intensive or regular and recurring, such as, janitorial and security services, telecommunications requirements, provision for water, rental of office space and equipment, and lease-purchase agreements.
+26. Implementation of Infrastructure Projects.
+The following requirements shall be observed in the implementation of infrastructure projects: - (a) The location, areas or sites of all infrastructure projects are not included in the critical geo-hazard areas or no build zones identified and/or certified by the Mines and Geo-Sciences Bureau (MGB); - (b) The standards of construction, rehabilitation, improvement or repair of all infrastructure projects in all areas and zones are consistent with the rules determined by the DPWH, which shall consider, among others, the structural strength and climate resilience required for infrastructure projects in all areas and zones; and - (c) The planning and construction of all infrastructure projects to be implemented within the National Integrated Protected Area System (NIPAS) are done in a way that eliminates or minimizes the risk of biodiversity loss while the specifications thereon are in accordance with those determined by the DPWH, in coordination with the DENR.
+Najor infrastructure projects may only be undertaken in said areas if intended to enhance biodiversity. - Sec.
+27. Installation of Rainwater Collection System.
+Rainwater collection system (RWCS) shall be installed in public markets, school sites and government buildings and sites as an adaptation measure to combat climate change and to ensure sufficient water supply, which shall be in accordance with the prescribed design of DPWH.
+In no case shall the RWCS be constructed in private lots and/or privately- owned or operated market places. - Sec.
+28. Multi-year Contracts.
+The DBM shall identify the requirements and/or prescribe guidelines before agencies may enter into multi-year contracts.
+This includes the issuance of a MYOA or any similar document as may be prescribed by the DBM.